 EnHeduanna: Chief Astronomer of the Moon Goddess of the City

-Cecilia Payne Gaposchkin: Called the most brilliant astronomer of her generation
+Cecilia Payne Gaposchkin: Was said to be the most talented astronomer of her generation

-Margaret Burbidge: Described the way chemical elements form in stars
+Margaret Burbidge: Explained how chemical elements form in stars

 Jocelyn Bell Burnell: Discovered quasars

 Beatrice Tinsley: Great astrophysicist faced an early death